radian-software/straight.el/README.md

   backend uses this functionality, since all files in the `recipes` directory are potentially recipes, but only the Git-based ones can actually be used.)
+* (Optional) Define a function `straight-recipes-NAME-version` which returns a non-nil value indicating the current version of the logic in your `straight-recipes-NAME-retrieve` function.
+Each time you change the logic, this version value must be changed.
+If this function is defined, then `straight.el` automatically and transparently caches calls to `straight-recipes-NAME-retrieve` within a single [transaction][transactions], using your version value (and detection of modifications to the recipe repository) to decide when to invalidate the cache.
 * Call `straight-use-recipes` with the recipe for your recipe repository.
 Make sure to include `:no-build` in the recipe, unless you also want to use the recipe repository as an executable Emacs